Ready to go on an Adventure?

 Building a Foundation for Computational Thinking

-Incorporating robots into the learning environement introduces young learners to fundamental concepts of computational thinking.
+Incorporating robots into the learning environment introduces young learners to fundamental concepts of computational thinking.
 They begin to understand that commands create specific actions, which is a core principle of computer programming.
 This foundation can serve them well as they progress in their education.

 Encouraging Collaborative Learning